 In the last two decades the contribution of solar energy to the world’s total energy supply has grown significantly.
-This video will show how solar cell or photovoltaic cell produce electricity.
+In this article will show how solar cell or photovoltaic cell produce electricity.

 Energy from the sun is the most abundant, and absolutely freely available energy on planet earth.
 In order to utilize this energy we need help from the second most abundant element on earth, sand.
 The sand has to be converted to 99.999 % pure silicon crystals to use in solar cells.
 To achieve this, the sand has to go through a complex purification process as shown(Fig:1A).
 The raw silicon gets converted into a gaseous silicon compound form.
 This is then mixed with hydrogen to get highly purified poly crystalline silicon(Fig:1B).